Members

 Zina joined the lab as a PhD student in February ‘22.
 She obtained her Bachelors and Masters in Computer Science from the University or Crete.
 She is working on how connectivity constrains the activity and dynamics of mechanistic models in neuroscience, and in particular how it influences efficient temporal processing.

-Alana is a joint PhD student in the Macke group and Florian Mormann’s group at the University of Bonn.
+Alana is a PhD student in Florian Mormann’s group at the University of Bonn, and associated with the Mackelab.
 Prior to her PhD, Alana studied Neuroscience/Philosophy at Emory University in Atlanta, USA and Systemic Neurosciences at Ludwig Maximilian University of Munich.
-She joined the lab in 2019 as a Master’s student to study how human medial temporal neural populations track naturalistic stimuli over time, and has continued working on the DeepHumanVision project as a PhD student.
+She joined the lab in 2019 as a Master’s student to study how human medial temporal neural populations track naturalistic stimuli over time.

 Students